Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities: Experiments

-Our experiments have uncovered three failure modes: \emph{(i)} a directional bias in pretrained models, \emph{(ii)} poor performance on certain retrieval tasks that are \emph{provably} length-generalizable, and \emph{(iii)} sporadic ``glitches’’ on copying tasks that are \emph{not} length-generalizable.
+Our experiments have uncovered three failure modes: \emph{(i)} a Directional Bias in pretrained models, \emph{(ii)} poor performance on certain retrieval tasks that are \emph{provably} length-generalizable, and \emph{(iii)} the Uniqueness Bias: sporadic ``glitches’’ on copying tasks that are \emph{not} length-generalizable.
 Each of these could stem either from architectural limitations or from inductive biases imparted during pretraining.
-To disentangle the two, we carry out task-specific supervised fine-tuning and see if we can get rid of the failure mode.
+To disentangle the two, we carry out task-specific supervised fine-tuning and see which failures are removed.
 Since we wish to know whether the model has truly learned a \emph{length-generalizable} solution, we evaluate on test sequences twice as long as those seen in training, following \citet{huangformal}.
 A fully correct model should therefore achieve $100\%$ accuracy on this test set; even a single error then flags a reasoning flaw that could undermine reliability in real-world applications, an evaluation scheme similar to that of \citet{liu2024exposing}.

-\textbf{Experimental Setup.} We fine\textendash tuned a pre\textendash trained language model ---\texttt{GPT\textendash 2 1.5B (APE)}\footnote{\url{https://huggingface.co/karpathy/gpt2_1558M_final4_hf}}--- on each retrieval task plus unique forward and backward copying.
-Fine\textendash tuning uses the standard next\textendash token objective but masks the loss to the answer span only, mimicking inference, i.e., for retrieval tasks, just the answer token, and, for the copying tasks, all tokens after the EOS delimiter in the input, indicating the end of the input sequence.
+\textbf{Experimental Setup.} We fine-tune a pretrained language model ---\texttt{GPT\textendash 2 1.5B (APE)}\footnote{\url{https://huggingface.co/karpathy/gpt2_1558M_final4_hf}}--- on each retrieval task plus unique forward and backward copying.
+Fine-tuning uses the standard next-token objective but masks the loss to the answer span only, mimicking inference, i.e., for retrieval tasks, just the answer token, and, for the copying tasks, all tokens after the EOS delimiter in the input, indicating the end of the input sequence.
 To ensure that APE models can generalize on longer positions than those seen during training, we apply the \emph{positional offset} trick of \citet{huangformal}: for every training input a random constant $\Delta\in[0,200-\ell_{min}]$ is added to all position indices, ensuring that all the positional embeddings are trained.
-All models see training examples whose input lengths are sampled uniformly from $[\ell_{\min},100]$, where $\ell_{\min}$ is the length of the shortest well\textendash formed instance of the task.
+All models see training examples whose input lengths are sampled uniformly from $[\ell_{\min},100]$, where $\ell_{\min}$ is the length of the shortest well-formed instance of the task.
+We confirmed that, prior to this fine-tuning, the base model's performance on each task was effectively zero.
 Details of hyperparameters and datasets are in Appendix \ref{appendix:finetune}.